PEGASYSTEMS INC. (NASDAQ: PEGA) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Pegasystems Inc. (NASDAQ: PEGA)

 Did you lose money on investments in Pegasystems?
 If so, please visit Pegasystems Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, May 20, 2022 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Pegasystems Inc. ("Pegasystems" or the "Company") (NASDAQ: PEGA) between May 29, 2020 and May 9, 2022, inclusive (the "Class Period").
+NEW YORK, May 24, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Pegasystems Inc. (“Pegasystems” or the “Company”) ( PEGA) between May 29, 2020 and May 9, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Eastern District of Virginia and alleges violations of the Securities Exchange Act of 1934.

 Pegasystems develops customer relationship management (“CRM”) software, which has a very competitive market.
 Pegasystems repeatedly stated that the “market for our offerings is intensely competitive, rapidly changing, and highly fragmented” and that Pegasystems was subject to “significant competition” from other technology vendors.
 In addition, the Company assured investors that it had internally developed its products.
 Pegasystems also stated that the Company faced a risk that competitors may “appropriate our intellectual property.”